Europe Travel Guide: Top Cities, Routes, and Tips

 Czech Republic

-Tourists also have the chance to appreciate the natural beauty of ski resorts, the thermal waters of Karlovy Vary, salt caves, and marble “caves in Pomezí,” the tradition of brewing and winemaking, hearty and tasty national cuisine.
+Tourists also have the chance to appreciate the natural beauty of ski resorts, the thermal waters of Karlovy Vary, salt caves, and marble “caves in Pomezí,” the tradition of brewing and winemaking, and hearty and tasty national cuisine.

 The Czech Republic is one of the most popular European destinations among tourists.
 In addition to its amazing architecture, both ancient and modern, the country is famous for its brewing traditions.

-In Prague itself, there is a wide range of drinking choices, from various pubs and monastic taverns to modern microbreweries.
-In total, more than 100 kinds of beer are brewed in the city.
+Prague itself offers a wide range of drinking choices, from various pubs and monastic taverns to modern microbreweries.
+More than 100 kinds of beer are brewed in the city.
+After tasting some of them, you can continue your tour of the Czech Republic and visit Pilsen, the birthplace of Pilsner Urquell.

 You can even venture further to places like Olomouc, which is more like a giant open-air museum.
 Thanks to the dense concentration of castles, fortresses, ancient churches and cathedrals, churches, and gardens, exploring the Czech Republic is always exciting!